Street papers: continuing to provide hope for thousands of people in need

-Street papers around the world have collaborated to create an animation to educate the public about the street paper movement, and encourage people to support their local street paper this holiday season.
+In collaboration with our member street papers around the world, INSP recently created and launched an animation that explains the unique street paper model, its international reach and life-changing impact.
 The animation is narrated by Russell who sells Faktum, a street paper in Sweden.

 “You’ve seen us out there.
 In the rain and the cold.
 In the sun and the heat.
 In the avenues and streets.
 In the city.
 We sell stories,” narrates Russell in the first line of the animation.